-Spray painting is a good option for small or moderate sized painting projects.
+Spray painting for houses is a good option for small or moderate-sized painting projects.
 It is also good for some large projects like cars, though this would require professional equipment.
-With a moderate amount of skill spray painting can achieve good, smooth results in minimal time.
+With a moderate amount of skill, spray painting can achieve good, smooth results in minimal time.

 Spray Paint Cans